apache/tvm-rfcs/rfcs/xxxx-collage.md

 - Relay operators, or groups of operators, which are to be translated to particular library or BYOC-supplied function are replaced by calls to an inline `"Composite"` function.
 (This encoding is supported for both BYOC and external libraries.)

+TODO(mbs): We need to also support [RFC10](https://github.com/apache/tvm-rfcs/blob/main/rfcs/0010-target-registered-compiler-flow-customisation.md) style BYOC extensions in the partitioning encoding.

 Note that no `"Primitive"` functions denoting TVM kernels are produced -- the existing `FuseOps` pass is still required.